 What type of pasta to use?

 I vote for short pasta here, preferably something whole grain and somewhat rustic.
 The pasta you see pictured is emmer reginetti.
 I grabbed it on a whim the first time I cooked this and it worked beautifully for this recipe.
 The way the ruffles catch just the right amount of creamy walnuts is a thing of beauty.
 That said, play around with different pastas, and experiment with shapes you love.
-Fusilli might be great, or even little shells.
+Fusilli might be great, these cavatelli, or even little shells.

 - Experiment with other nuts: You might be able to do a nice alternative version of the walnut sauce with toasted almonds, or toasted pecans instead.
 Or a blend of whatever nuts you have available.
 I've been doing 100% walnuts but suspect using other nuts would be great.
 The key is seasoning well - salt, pepper, and a bit of lemon juice.
 Take your time getting this part right.